turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 * This is a solo project, to be completed alone without assistance from cohortmates, alumni, mentors, rocks, etc.
 * Additional gems to be added to the project must have instructor approval.
 (RSpec, Capybara, Shoulda-Matchers, Orderly, HTTParty, Launchy, Faker and FactoryBot are pre-approved)
 * Scaffolding is not permitted on this project.
-* This project must be deployed to Heroku.
+* This project must be deployed to the intenret.

 ## Setup

 This project is an extension of Little Esty Shop.
 Students have two options for setup:

 1. If your Little Esty Shop project is complete, you can use it as a starting point for this project.
 If you are not the repo owner, fork the project to your account.
-If you are the repo owner, you can work off the repo without forking, just make sure your teammates have a chance to fork before pushing any commits to your repo
+If you are the repo owner, you can work off the repo without forking, just make sure your teammates have a chance to fork before pushing any commits to your repo.
-1. If your Little Esty Shop project is not complete, fork [this repo](https://github.com/turingschool-examples/little_esty_shop_bulk_discounts) as a starting point for this project.
+1. If your Little Esty Shop project is not complete, fork [this repo](https://github.com/turingschool-examples/b2-final-starter-7) as a starting point for this project.
-1. Scaffolding is not permitted for this project.
-1. Additional gems for this project needs to be approved by instructors.

 ## Evaluation
 Evaluation information for this project can be found [here](./evaluation).